Cuban Caricature and Culture: The Art of Massaguer

 The Wolfsonian–FIU @ 1001 Washington Avenue

 With his biting political satire, celebrity caricatures, and magazine and advertising illustrations, graphic artist Conrado Walter Massaguer (1889–1965) helped shape the visual culture of his native Cuba between the 1920s and 1950s.
-This installation of works recently gifted to The Wolfsonian Library by Vicki Gold Levi brings forth Massaguer’s legacy through dozens of works, from images of the “New Woman” flapper ideal (the so-called “Massa-girls”) in his magazine Social to depictions of tropical paradise for the Cuban Tourist Commission.
-Massaguer’s transnational reach is shown in his covers for Collier’s and Life, while cartoons of visiting dignitaries and Hollywood stars reveal how he rubbed shoulders with Franklin D. Roosevelt, Walt Disney, Albert Einstein, and the King of Spain—all evidence of an artist at the center of Havana’s cosmopolitan culture in the decades before the Cuban Revolution.
+This installation of works recently gifted to The Wolfsonian Library by Vicki Gold Levi brought forth Massaguer's legacy through dozens of works, from images of the "New Woman" flapper ideal (the so-called "Massa-girls") in his magazine Social to depictions of tropical paradise for the Cuban Tourist Commission.
+Massaguer's transnational reach was shown in his covers for Collier's and Life, while cartoons of visiting dignitaries and Hollywood stars revealed how he rubbed shoulders with Franklin D. Roosevelt, Walt Disney, Albert Einstein, and the King of Spain—all evidence of an artist at the center of Havana’s cosmopolitan culture in the decades before the Cuban Revolution.